nobleo/ros2_performance_c_LET_executor/README.md

 Package with example code to show the performance of the C implementation of the LET executor.

 ## Package goal
-Use the C executor made by BOSCH https://github.com/micro-ROS/rcl_executor with the same setup as https://github.com/nobleo/ros2_performance to show a difference in CPU usage based on executor.
+Use the C executor that was created as part of the OFERA-project http://www.ofera.eu/, https://github.com/micro-ROS/rcl_executor , with the same setup as https://github.com/nobleo/ros2_performance to show a difference in CPU usage based on executor.
 This package provides the user-level C code that utilizes the rcl_executor.

 ## Package summary